UltraSalem/mightykingdoms/mightykingdoms_full.md

 * Most villages
 * Most number of years before eliminated

 If players are still tied after all of those, they rejoice in their shared placement.

 ###Glossary

-Unexplored tile: Tiles that no players' armies have visited yet.
+*Army token:* A token that represents 500 points of Kings of War armies controlled by a player, used to explore the map and conquer other players.

+*Capital City:* Initially the city marker on your starting tile.
+It only counts as your capital city if it was *your* starting tile.
+If another player controls it it will count as a regular city for them.
+If this happens, you can nominate another of your cities to be your capital in the *Winer* phase.

+*Connected tile:* A tile that can trace a contiguous series of controlled tiles to another tile.

+*Control marker: *A small token representing a player's kingdom, used to mark explored tiles.

-Controlled tile: A tile that has been explored by an army visiting it.
+*Controlled tile:* A tile that has been explored by an army visiting it.
 Once explored, a tile will always be controlled by someone.
 Control is only lost to a player by having it taken by another player.

+*Enemy: *Any army, settlement or tile controlled by another player.

-Kingdom: All the tiles owned by a player.
+*Kingdom:* All the tiles owned by a player.
 These need not be contiguous.

-Control marker: A small token representing a player's kingdom, used to mark explored tiles.

-Army token: A toekn that represents 500 points of Kings of War armies controlled by a player, used to explore the map and conquer other players.

-Settlement: A city, village, or fortress.
+*Settlement:* A city, village, or fortress.

-Summer month: A turn in which a player moves their armies to explore and engage in battles.
+*Summer month:* A turn in which a player moves their armies to explore and engage in battles.

-Enemy: Any army, settlement or tile controlled by another player.

-Capital City: Initially the City marker on your starting tile.
-It only counts as your capital city if it was *your* starting tile.
-If another player controls it it will count as a regular city for them.
-If this happens, you can nominate another of your cities to be your capital in the *Winer* phase.
+*Unexplored tile:* Tiles that no players' armies have visited yet.